Entry and Exit

 Military/Police Equipment: Visitors should avoid the transport of any firearms or military/police equipment, such as weapon parts, tools, ammunition, body armour, or handcuffs.
 People carrying such items, even in small quantities, will be arrested and may face stringent criminal penalties, including huge monetary fines, imprisonment, and forfeiture of the items.

 Traffic Laws: Throughout the UAE, stringent penalties are imposed for certain traffic violations, particularly for drinking and driving under the influence of alcohol.
 Violators are often jailed and may be given demerit points and substantial penalties.
 A driving license is mandatory for driving in the UAE.
-Singapore license holders can drive in the UAE for a period of up to 30 days.

 Behaviour/Dress Codes: The behaviour and dress code in the UAE basically reflect the Islamic traditions of the country and are more conservative than those of western nations.
 Public decency and morality laws throughout the UAE are very strict, in comparison to western and European nations.
 Any public display of affection or immodesty is not tolerated in the UAE and may be subjected to imprisonment.

 While dancing with a few friends after a night out may not be considered offensive elsewhere, dancing in public is considered indecent in the UAE.
 However, dancing at home, or at official clubs, is accepted.